From the documentary

 Ph music videos, e.g. 'A Mess of Blues' [1983; a: Status Quo; d: Nigel Dick] and 'It's Only You, Mein Schmerz' [1983; a: Lene Lovich; d: Nigel Dick].

 Married to script supervisor Isabella James Purefoy Ellis [professionally known as James Ellis or James Ellis Deakins].
-Member of the ASC since 1995.

 Appeared in the doc's 'In Search of Kundun with Martin Scorsese/À la recherche de Kundun avec Martin Scorsese' [1998, Michael Henry Wilson; ph: Jean-Jacques Flori & Frédéric Vassort], 'Behind the Camera' [2000, Richard Blanshard; for BBC-tv (10m)], 'The Coen Brothers' [2000, Andrea Miller; tv-doc (49m)], 'Who Needs Sleep?
 [2005, Haskell Wexler & Lisa Leeman] & 'Cinematographer Style' [2005, Jon Fauer; ph: J. Fauer, Jeff Laszlo, Brian Heller & David Morgan].

-Awards: LAFCA Award [1991] & Independent Spirit Award nom [1992] for 'Homicide'; LAFCA Award [1991], NYFCC Award [1991] & NSFC Award [1992] for 'Barton Fink'; ASC Award [1995], Camerimage 'Bronze Frog' [1995] & 'Oscar' AA nom [1995] for 'The Shawshank Redemption'; BSC Cinematography Award nom [1994] for 'The Hudsucker Proxy'; Independent Spirit Award [1997], 'Oscar' AA nom [1997], ASC Award nom [1997] & BAFTA Film Award nom [1997] for 'Fargo'; BSFC Award [1997], NYFCC Award [1997], NSFC Award [1998], 'Oscar' AA nom [1998] & ASC Award nom [1998] for 'Kundun'; Camerimage 'Special Award' [2001; shared]; BSC Cinematography Award [2001], CFCA Award nom [2001], BAFTA Film Award nom [2001], ASC Award nom [2001] & 'Oscar' AA nom [2001] for 'O Brother, Where Art Thou?'; BSFC Award [2001], LAFCA Award [2001], AFI [USA] 'Cinematographer of the Year' [2002], 'Oscar' AA nom [2002], ASC Award [2002], BAFTA Film Award [2002], CFCA Award nom [2002] & Golden Satellite Award [2002] for 'The Man Who Wasn't There'; Evening Standard British Film Award [2005] for 'The Ladykillers' & 'The Village'; 'Oscar' AA nom [2007] & BSC Cinematography Award [2007] for 'The Assassination of Jesse James by the Coward Robert Ford'; 'Oscar' AA nom [2007], BAFTA Film Award [2007] & BSC Cinematography Award [2008] for 'No Country for Old Men'; ASC Film Award nom [2008; shared], BAFTA Film Award nom [2008; shared] & 'Oscar' AA nom [2008; shared] for 'The Reader'; ASC Film Award nom [2008] for 'Revolutionary Road'.
+Awards: LAFCA Award [1991] & Independent Spirit Award nom [1992] for 'Homicide'; LAFCA Award [1991], NYFCC Award [1991] & NSFC Award [1992] for 'Barton Fink'; ASC Award [1995], Camerimage 'Bronze Frog' [1995] & 'Oscar' AA nom [1995] for 'The Shawshank Redemption'; BSC Cinematography Award nom [1994] for 'The Hudsucker Proxy'; Independent Spirit Award [1997], 'Oscar' AA nom [1997], ASC Film Award nom [1997] & BAFTA Film Award nom [1997] for 'Fargo'; BSFC Award [1997], NYFCC Award [1997], NSFC Award [1998], 'Oscar' AA nom [1998] & ASC Film Award nom [1998] for 'Kundun'; Camerimage 'Special Award' [2001; shared]; BSC Cinematography Award [2001], CFCA Award nom [2001], BAFTA Film Award nom [2001], ASC Film Award nom [2001] & 'Oscar' AA nom [2001] for 'O Brother, Where Art Thou?'; BSFC Award [2001], LAFCA Award [2001], AFI [USA] 'Cinematographer of the Year' [2002], 'Oscar' AA nom [2002], ASC Film Award [2002], BAFTA Film Award [2002], CFCA Award nom [2002] & Golden Satellite Award [2002] for 'The Man Who Wasn't There'; Evening Standard British Film Award [2005] for 'The Ladykillers' & 'The Village'; 'Oscar' AA nom [2007] & BSC Cinematography Award [2007] for 'The Assassination of Jesse James by the Coward Robert Ford'; 'Oscar' AA nom [2007], BAFTA Film Award [2007] & BSC Cinematography Award [2008] for 'No Country for Old Men'; ASC Film Award nom [2008; shared], BAFTA Film Award nom [2008; shared] & 'Oscar' AA nom [2008; shared] for 'The Reader'; ASC Film Award nom [2008] for 'Revolutionary Road'; ASC Lifetime Achievement Award [2010]; BAFTA Film Award [2010] & 'Oscar' AA nom [2010] for 'True Grit'; ASC Film Award [2012] & 'Oscar' AA nom [2012] for 'Skyfall'; Commander of the Order of the British Empire [CBE] [2013]; ASC Film Award nom [2013] & 'Oscar' AA nom [2013] for 'Prisoners'; 'Oscar' AA nom [2014] & ASC Film Award nom [2014] for 'Unbroken'; ASC Film Award nom [2015] & 'Oscar' AA nom [2015] for 'Sicario'; BAFTA Cinematography Award [2018] & 'Oscar' AA [2018] for 'Blade Runner 2049''; The Sue Gibson BSC Cinematography Award [2018].

-Website: Roger Deakins
+Website: Roger Deakins [+ forum]

-'A Beautiful Mind' [2001]: Deakins' favorite portion of the film is the section that takes place during Nash's salad days at Princeton.
+'A Beautiful Mind' [2001]: Roger Deakins' favorite portion of the film is the section that takes place during Nash's salad days at Princeton.
 The visual concept, he says, was to create something a little nostalgic, without going too far.
 "We didn't want to go sepia," he explains.
 "We just wanted a softer, warmer, mellower and more textured image.
 It was meant to show the good times before the illness manifests itself."
 In order to achieve this effect Deakins shot Fuji's Super F Series 400T (8582) which he found to have "a really nice texture" and to be "a little bit more forgiving on the faces."
 Furthermore, all the film stock for this portion of the film was pre-flashed using a very warm light in order to flatten the contrast somewhat and provide overall warmth to the images.
 "Steve Blakely at DuArt personally flashed all the stock we shot.
 It was like flashing the stock with a light that had gone through a coral filter," he explains.
 "If you actually put a coral filter on the camera, you basically are biasing the whole negative to the warm side without affecting the contrast much at all.
 But this way, we were exposing the film to an overall fog level and filling in the shadows with these warm, yellow-brown tones and flattening the image a bit.
 It's a very specific look.
 Originally, I was only going to flash a few of the early sequences, but Ron [Howard] and I liked the look so much in dailies that we decided to use it for the whole first section."
 The contrast-reducing effect, Deakins adds, also helped him out in a practical way for some of the Princeton day exteriors involving extensive camera movement.
 "On some of those scenes it was hard to fill in," he points out.
 "There really wasn't any place to put a light or a reflector.
 The effect of the flashing brought down the contrast a bit so that wasn't a problem."
 Where required by circumstances, Deakins was also able to subtly reverse the effect by giving the negative slightly more exposure and timing down the denser negative, thus intensifying the blacks.
 "There were some interiors that might have been just too flat otherwise," he explains.

 DuArt provided Deakins with timed dailies, which he found particularly valuable on this production.
 No fan of video or one-light dailies, Deakins felt fully timed film dailies were particularly important.
 "We were flashing the film and shooting on location in different weather at different times of the day," he says.
 "I was lighting interiors night for day quite a lot in situations where I would create daylight so you could see a lot of what was out the window even though it was pitch black outside.
 It's hard to keep it consistent in the negative when you're working in conditions like that so I like to get an idea of how it will work in the dailies.
 Obviously, you're not going to get it perfect, but timed dailies can give you an excellent indication of where you're going."
 [From the Fujifilm website.]